Milan Biševac

 Milan Biševac (Милан Бишевац; born 31 August 1983) is a Serbian former footballer who played as centre-back.
-In international competition, he has represented the Serbia national team.
+In international competition, he has played for the Serbia national team.

 Club career

 Early career

 Biševac started his football career when he was at BASK in 2001.
 Biševac had been at OFK Beograd, but the club let him go because it was not impressed with his talent.
 At BASK, he established himself in the starting XI, scoring five goals in 52 appearances.
 In 2003, he left BASK for FK Bežanija, where he scored once in 15 appearances.
 After half a season at Bežanija, he joined FK Železnik after their coach was impressed by his play and decided to sign him.
 At Železnik, Biševac helped the club to a third place finish in the league.

 Red Star Belgrade

 In the summer transfer window, Biševac joined Serbian Red Star Belgrade for a reported fee of €500,000.
 He made his European debut when he came on as a late substitute in a 2–2 draw against Swiss side Young Boys in the first leg.
 In the second leg, Red Star Belgrade advanced to the next round, winning 3–0, where Biševac played the full 90 minutes.
 With Red Star's elimination from the UEFA Champions League, he also made his UEFA Cup debut in a first-round loss against Russian side Zenit Saint Petersburg.
 At Red Star, he won his place in the first team in defence and scored once in 24 appearances.
 The club, however, was unable to win the title, losing to rivals Partizan, though in the following season, the team won the title.
 In the UEFA Cup campaign, Biševac played all the club's matches.
 He continued to be in the first team for the club until he left Serbia for France.